top of page

 Alcohol: 25%

-In the bottle: Aromatic, and fruity with strong hints of peach, nectarine and subtle notes of licorice slightly unripened strawberries.
-Namahage really hits all of the key sake notes, while also opening up a bit more depth due to the distillation process resulting in something that is both familial and completely unique.
+In the bottle: Aromatic and fruity right from the start, with strong hints of peach and nectarine, plus subtle notes of licorice and slightly unripened strawberries.
+Namahage captures all the key sake notes—bright, elegant, and floral—while the distillation process adds a bit more depth and focus.
+The result feels both familiar (like a good ginjo sake) and completely unique.
+The nose is clean, layered, and very inviting.

-On the rocks: Bright, sweet and really smooth; aside from the alcohol on the back end, it is really just like drinking a beautiful sake.
-Also, there is a nice balance between the sweetness and acidity which allows the floral notes to really shine and much like the nose there is a good depth of flavors ranging from fruity to creamy all melding together into something beautiful.
+On the rocks: Bright, sweet, and really smooth.
+Aside from a mild alcohol warmth on the back end, it drinks almost exactly like a beautiful sake.
+There’s a nice balance between sweetness and acidity that lets the floral notes shine through clearly.
+Flavors range from fruity to creamy, all melding together into something cohesive and enjoyable.
+The ice keeps it refreshing while letting the sake-like character come forward fully—very easy to sip and keep coming back to.

 水割り Diluted with water